- Read More

 The symptoms of cracked heels vary based upon the depth of the crack and the thickness of the surrounding callus.
 As the heel callus grows thicker, there is a greater tendency for the callus to split or fissure.
 Fissures can be quite painful, bleed and become infected.

 Cracked heels form at the junction of the two types of skin, glabrous and hairy skin.
 Glabrous skin is the thicker skin found on the bottom of the foot.
 Hairy skin is on the top of the foot.
 Glabrous and hairy skin come together at the rim, or junction of the side and bottom of the heel.
 For most people, the rim is a smooth transition between these two types of skin.
 When excessive weight is carried on the feet, the rim of the heel becomes an abrupt turn caused by excessive load applied to the heel.
-This abrupt turn stimulates the formation of callus around the rim of the heel.
+This abrupt turn creates a mechanical stimulus and irritation of the skin which results in the formation of callus around the rim of the heel.

 Heel fissures are formed by a unique mechanism that is very different from the manner in which most callus is formed.
 As an example, think of the pad of the heel being much like a water balloon.
 As the heel strikes the ground, the walls of the heel stretch much like a water balloon would when filled and set upon a flat surface.
 Tension occurs in the rim of the heel each time the heel strikes the ground.
 The skin reacts to this tension by forming callus.
 Repeated tension on the callus causes the callus to crack.
 This cycle of callus formation and potential cracking repeats itself with each step.